SABZAK96/1800_202610_DTC3/README.md

 - Events data and images are for demonstration purposes only.
 - part of map code is adopted from https://leafletjs.com/
 - authenrication, login/signup process, and firebaseConfig JS codes were adopted from demos
+- Profile image upload code (Base64 encoding with FileReader and Firestore save) was adapted from the BCIT COMP 1800 course tech-tip channel.
 - Code snippets were adapted from resources such as [Stack Overflow](https://stackoverflow.com/) and [MDN Web Docs](https://developer.mozilla.org/).
 - Icons sourced from [FontAwesome](https://fontawesome.com/), some from Heroicons and images were genrated by AI